Endless Hope and Possibilities on Your Path to Parenthood with ART

 Endometrial Receptivity Analysis (ERA)

 A small sample of a woman’s endometrial lining is taken for the Endometrial Receptivity Analysis (ERA), a genetic test that identifies the ideal day to transfer the embryo during an IVF cycle.
-As the window of endometrial receptivity can be one of the causes of infertility in women who have had two or more unsuccessful embryo transfers after in vitro fertilisation (IVF), performing an endometrial receptivity analysis can be immensely useful.
+Endometrial receptivity can be one of the causes of infertility in women who have had two or more unsuccessful embryo transfers after in vitro fertilization (IVF), performing an endometrial receptivity analysis can be immensely useful.

 Embryo Transfer

 For couples who are trying to have a child, the timing of intercourse is a very important consideration.
-This is because fertilisation only takes place in a certain time period of the menstrual cycle, and in this time, the chances of a female patient becoming pregnant is higher than the others.
+This is because fertilization only takes place in a certain period of the menstrual cycle, and in this time, the chances of a female patient becoming pregnant are higher than the others.
 There may be cases where the female patient may need assistance with ovulating as they may not be able to do it on their own- medication is available for these instances.

 Preimplantation Genetic Testing

 Preimplantation genetic screening (PGS) is often referred to as preimplantation genetic testing for aneuploidy (PGT-A).
 This test looks for chromosomal anomalies in embryos.
 PGT-M, or preimplantation genetic diagnosis for monogenic illnesses, is another name for PGD.
-Preimplantation genetic diagnosis, or PGD, can be used to screen each embryo and identify whether it has inherited the mutation and illness propensity if a couple has a known genetic disease in their family that is caused by a specific single gene mutation.
+Preimplantation genetic diagnosis, or PGD, can be used to screen each embryo and identify whether it has inherited the genetic disorder from couples.